benpoh90/Projects/Prediction of Housing Sale Prices/README.md

-# Ben Poh Project 2: Prediction of Housing Sale Prices
+# Prediction of Housing Sale Prices

 ### Introduction

 The data is from the Ames Assessor’s Office used in computing assessed values for individual residential properties sold in Ames, IA from 2006 to 2010.
 It contains a range of **81 features** describing a property's characteristics.
 The target variable of this project will be 'SalePrice'.

+*This is project 2 for General Assembly Singapore's DSI24 course.*

 ---